shruthisunnam7/CMOS_2/Read.md

 <img width="1600" height="900" alt="image" src="https://github.com/user-attachments/assets/6eb07a86-027b-403f-92e9-81fbae2ddfbf" />

 When multiple inverters are placed in a chain, each inverter cell has the same layout structure.
 The Poly Gate stripes of all inverters run vertically, and the P Diff and N Diff regions alternate across the chain.

-The critical observation is:
+*The critical observation is:

-•	Gates in the middle of the chain have the same structure on either side
+*	Gates in the middle of the chain have the same structure on either side

-•	The Vdd rail runs along the top and the Vss rail runs along the bottom for the entire chain
+*	The Vdd rail runs along the top and the Vss rail runs along the bottom for the entire chain

-•	Each cell is a mirror image of the adjacent cell sharing the same diffusion regions
+*	Each cell is a mirror image of the adjacent cell sharing the same diffusion regions

 # Ideal Mask vs Actual Mask — Etching Process Variation

 <img width="1600" height="900" alt="image" src="https://github.com/user-attachments/assets/6b73bd41-e4d0-4125-b59b-ea60e06121f0" />

 <img width="1600" height="900" alt="image" src="https://github.com/user-attachments/assets/c6cd9256-0e5d-4971-8ed3-9556ab7d7720" />

-During semiconductor fabrication, a mask is used to define the shape of each layer.
+* During semiconductor fabrication, a mask is used to define the shape of each layer.
 The Ideal Mask defines a perfectly rectangular Poly stripe with exact L and W dimensions.
 However, during the etching process, the chemicals used to remove unwanted material do not always follow the mask edges perfectly.
 This causes the Actual Mask to have irregular, uneven boundaries.

-•	The Ideal Mask produces a Poly stripe with uniform width L along its entire length
+*	The Ideal Mask produces a Poly stripe with uniform width L along its entire length

-•	The Actual Mask produces a Poly stripe with non-uniform edges — the width varies along the length
+*	The Actual Mask produces a Poly stripe with non-uniform edges — the width varies along the length

-•	This variation in the Poly dimensions directly translates to variation in the channel length L of the fabricated transistor
+*	This variation in the Poly dimensions directly translates to variation in the channel length L of the fabricated transistor

 <img width="1600" height="900" alt="image" src="https://github.com/user-attachments/assets/5cbda179-d3e7-40e3-a8c3-a7be68ae1762" />

-The etching process variation affects not just a single inverter but all inverters in the chain.
+* The etching process variation affects not just a single inverter but all inverters in the chain.
 Since the middle gates have the same structure on either side, any variation in the Poly shape during etching will affect all gates equally due to the uniform etch environment across the chip.
 This is called global variation or systematic variation

 # Effect of Etching Variation on W/L Ratio